Kottayam

+Kottayam ([ko:ʈ:ajam]) is a city in the Kottayam district of Kerala, India.
+It is the district headquarters of the district and is located about 151 km north of the state capital Thiruvananthapuram.
+As per the 2011 Indian census, Kottayam has a population of 136,812 people, and a population density of 2470 /sqkm.

-Kottayam is also referred to as "The City of Letters" as many of the first Malayalam daily newspapers, like Deepika, Malayala Manorama, and Mangalam, were started and are headquartered in Kottayam, as are a number of publishing houses.
+Kottayam is also referred to as "the City of Letters" as many of the first Malayalam daily newspapers, such as Deepika, Malayala Manorama, and Mangalam, were started and are headquartered in Kottayam, as are a number of publishing houses.

 Etymology

 The royal palace of the Thekkumkur ruler was protected by a fort called Thaliyilkotta.
 It is believed that the name Kottayam is derived from a combination of the Malayalam words kotta which means fort (Thaliyilkotta) and akam which means inside.
 The combined form, Kottaykkakam (കോട്ടയ്ക്കകം), can be translated as "inside the fort".